-The English Curriculum at Wales High School is designed to ensure that students have the knowledge and skills they need in order to be able to know more, remember more and do more.
+The English Curriculum at Wales High School is designed to ensure that students have the knowledge and skills they need in order to be able to know more, remember more and do more and make excellent progress.
 The curriculum is structured and sequenced to allow students to build on their prior knowledge and to lay the foundations upon which to build, and make connections with, future knowledge.

 Course Introduction Video

 In the first instance please contact your child’s class teacher using their school email address.
 The class teacher is in the best position to answer general questions as they will know your child better than anyone.

 For more specific questions please contact the following staff by email: